Dmunozig/Dmunozig/README.md

 - 🌱 I’m currently improving **my SQL skills to crush my queries.**

-- 👯 I’m looking to collaborate on **Sustainability/Energy DS projects**
+- 👯 I’m looking to collaborate on **Machine Learning and Data Analysis projects within Energy/Sustainability domains (not exclusively)**

 - 📫 How to reach me **diego.muig@gmail.com**